 If, on a Distribution Payment Date, the Trust does not have cash in an amount sufficient to pay the cash distribution to be made on such Distribution Payment Date, the Manager may, in its discretion, borrow sufficient funds on such terms as it deems appropriate to make such cash distributions.
 In the event that the Manager is unable to, or determines that it is not in the best interests of the Trust and the Unitholders to borrow funds in order to make a distribution wholly in cash, the distribution payable to the Unitholders on such Distribution Payment Date may, at the option of the Manager and subject to the provision of an officers' certificate and to the approval of the Trustee, include a distribution of additional Units (at \$10.00 per Unit) having a value equal to the cash shortfall.
 If the Manager determines that the value of a Unit is materially different than \$10.00, in which case each additional Unit shall be issued at such different value.
-The distribution of Units shall be subject to the requirements of the applicable Securities Authorities and if not permitted, distributions will be made in cash.
+The distributions will be made in cash.
 The Manager may, in exceptional circumstances, consolidate the number of outstanding Units after a distribution of additional Units, so that each Unitholder holds the same number of Units held before the distribution of additional Units.

 The Trust has adopted a distribution reinvestment plan (the "DRIP"), pursuant to which Unitholders are entitled to elect to have all distributions of the Trust automatically reinvested in additional Units.
 A Unitholder who wishes to receive distributions in Units must complete the distribution reinvestment plan enrolment form provided by the transfer agent.
 No brokerage commission will be payable in connection with the purchase of Units under the DRIP and all administrative costs will be borne by the Trust.
 Unitholders resident outside of Canada will not be entitled to participate in the DRIP.
 Upon ceasing to be a resident of Canada, a Unitholder must terminate his or her participation in the DRIP.